Find My Cancer Drug

 There are a number of things you can do to manage the side effects of megestrol.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 Swelling of the hands, feet, and ankles due to fluid retention is a common, but not harmful, side effect.
 Elevating the feet may help to lessen swelling in the feet and ankles.
 Avoid restrictive or tight clothing that may make it harder for the fluid to drain from the hands, feet and ankles.

-In general, bleeding associated with megestrol acetate occurs when the drug is stopped.
-Some vaginal bleeding may be due to irregular periods as a result of chemotherapy.
-Vaginal bleeding may also be a part of the natural transition into menopause.
+Women may experience light vaginal bleeding or spotting.
+Most commonly, this occurs when the medication is stopped.
 However, women who are already post-menopausal at the time they start megestrol acetate should report any vaginal bleeding to their oncologist, primary physician, or gynecologist.